yoshutch123/saintcon-2024-appsec/README.md

 Note that the local tests my be flaky on Windows, and we didn't test at all on Mac.
 Everything should still *work* fine with writing code and running the web application though.

+Note that the final commit on the repo changes tests to use environment-variable-defined IP addresses instead of hostnames to resolve an issue with Docker's DNS stack on Windows and Mac.
+This makes the unit tests slightly different than what is on the test harness, but signficantly speeds up local testing on those operating systems.

 ## Submitting
 Run `python3 make_package.py` and submit the resulting `appsec-submission.zip` to https://appsec.saintcon.community.
 You'll need to create an account first.